ahmedelshaikh20/RequestMaster/README.md

 # Overview

-- ApiMate is a powerful and lightweight Android application designed to manage and execute HTTP API requests without relying on any third-party libraries.
+- RequestMaster is a powerful and lightweight Android application designed to manage and execute HTTP API requests without relying on any third-party libraries.
 Built using modern technologies and best practices, ApiMate offers a robust solution for developers who need to interact with APIs using GET, POST, and File Upload methods.

 # Tech Stacks